Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 }
 ```

-This feature was introduced in TypeScript 3.2, so users of TypeScript 3.1 **must** cast result values to their corresponding success variant as follows:
+This capability was introduced in TypeScript 3.2, so users of TypeScript 3.1 must cast result values to their corresponding success variant as follows:

 ```typescript
 const [result] = await client.detectLanguage(["Hello world!"]);